cloudfoundry/bosh-bootloader/rampup-connor.md

-## Learned
+## Code walkthrough

+- look at bbl/main.go - where do the user inputs go?
+- look at the migrator - what are we migrating?

 ## WAT?!

 - local variable called `globals` in ParseArgs
 - Why does http still need `--skip-ssl-validation`?
 Why were we able to connect with http + `--skip-ssl-validation` but not https + `--skip-ssl-validation`

-## Code walkthrough

-- look at bbl/main.go - where do the user inputs go?
-- look at the migrator - what are we migrating?

 ## Cheat sheet